eslint/eslint/docs/src/maintain/manage-issues.md

 ## Things to Keep in Mind

-1. **Be nice.** Even if the people are being rude or aggressive on an issue, as a project team member you must be the mature one in the conversation.
+1. **Be nice.** Even if the people are being rude or aggressive on an issue, you must be the mature one in the conversation as a project team member.
 Do your best to work with everyone no matter their style.
 Remember, poor wording choice can also be a sign of someone who doesn't know English very well, so be sure to consider that when trying to determine the tone of someone's message.
 Being rude, even when someone is being rude to you, reflects poorly on the team and the project as a whole.
 1. **Be inquisitive.** Ask questions on the issue whenever something isn't clear.
 Don't assume you understand what's being reported if there are details missing.
 Whenever you are unsure, it's best to ask for more information.
 1. **Not all requests are equal.** It's unlikely we'll be able to accommodate every request, so don't be afraid to say that something doesn't fit into the scope of the project or isn't practical.
 It's better to give such feedback if that's the case.
 1. **Close when appropriate.** Don't be afraid to close issues that you don't think will be done, or when it's become clear from the conversation that there's no further work to do.
 Issues can always be reopened if they are closed incorrectly, so feel free to close issues when appropriate.
 Just be sure to leave a comment explaining why the issue is being closed (if not closed by a commit).